lina-berbesi/jupyter_conda_R/README.md

 This analysis was built on a database already established by [Burak Ogan](https://github.com/oganm/dnddata).
 There is already a previous analysis over this same database built by [Jacob Soderlund in displayr](https://www.displayr.com/dungeons-and-data-science/) so in this one i tried to not to repeated what he had done before and instead to give extra insigths over the classes with focus on the visualizations.

+Note:Have in mind that this uses a DnD weekly updated dataset by Burak Ogan https://github.com/oganm/dnddata.
+So patterns could change over time in classes and races which can affect the regular expression code for predclasses and predraces.

 Before going into the details of the analysis here is a quick introduction.

 D&D is a rolling dice game that works usually based on a set of 7 dice (d4,d6,d8,d10,d12,d20 and another d10).
 Dice play an important role in the game and they are all used with different aims.
 For example a d20 is usually used in attacks while d4,d6,d8,d10 or d12 are used for weapons damage depending on the weapon,character and a few other variables.
 But also dice are also used when setting the scores of a character.